SHEPHERD’S PIE ‘MY WAY’2016-08-26

 1 heaped teaspoon stock powder

-3 heaped teaspoons gravy mix/powder
+3 heaped teaspoons of my OGG+T or gravy mix

 1 heaped teaspoon corn flour